 If you live outside the channel’s country, you’ll be blocked instantly.
 However, with a VPN, you can get around these blocks by changing your IP address (location) to that where the channel is available.
 As a result, you’ll be able to stream the channel wherever you might be.

-That’s because your local cable provider is broadcasting their games.
-To avoid these blackouts, use VPN to trick US sports streaming channels that you currently reside in a state where the game is not blacked out.
+That’s because your local cable provider is broadcasting these sports games.
+To avoid these blackouts, use VPN to trick US and Canadian sports streaming channels that you currently reside in a state where the game is not blacked out.

 Be careful and use a VPN every time you connect to such networks.
 You don’t know who’s waiting to harvest your data.